ELLIOTTCABLE/poopy.js/README.markdown

 ------------
 The primary code for this system is the `Object.beget()` method; this method’s original form was published in Douglas Crockford’s “JavaScript: The Good Parts.”
-Credit for this original form obviously goes to him.
+Credit for this original form obviously goes to him, and whoever he would like to credit for that code.